mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** Where do they appear?

-**Katagiri Roshi:** Well, the regulation of body, regulation of the breath, regulation of mind, is the teaching of Zen Buddhism, the practice of zazen, through regulation.
+**Katagiri Roshi:** Well, the regulation of the body, regulation of the breath, regulation of mind, is the teaching of Sōtō Zen Buddhism, the practice of zazen, through regulation.
 So that’s why I want to explain that.
 But those six categories are very common categories according to psychology.

 **Same person:** I see.

 **Katagiri Roshi:** So, you know them pretty well.

-If you don’t understand number one, number two, number three, four, five: number one is circumstances, environment; number two is the sensory world; number three is body; number four is internal organs, breath; number five is brain and nerves.
+Well, if you don’t understand number one, number two, number three, four, five: number one is circumstances, environment; number two is the sensory world; number three is body; number four is breath, internal organs; number five is brain and nerves.
 Do you understand?

 **Same person:** Oh yes.

-**Katagiri Roshi:** Well, it’s very easy.
-So that’s why, according to zazen, we can make arrangement of those five, or at least four.
+**Katagiri Roshi:** Oh, it’s very easy.
+So that’s why, according to zazen we can make arrangement of those five, or at least four.
 And then immediately, you can get a chance to manifest total personality, because all circumstances are perfectly arranged.

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
-That’s the environment: number one, number two, number three, number four.
-So anyway, first of all make arrangement, that is the point.
+Lots of environments: number one, number two, number three, number four.
+So anyway, first of all make arrangement.
+That is a point.
 Instead of escaping, or attaching, or destroying, et cetera.

 But on the other hand, the problem is we have a mind.
 [The] mind is trying to attach to a certain result which we have experienced.
 That’s why zazen immediately is seen as a means to an end.
-So you say, “Let’s do zazen; you can attain enlightenment.”
+So [you say,] “Let’s do zazen; you can attain enlightenment.”
 Or, “Zazen makes you happy, zazen makes you strong, psychologically, mentally.”
-It *seems* to be good; but actually it’s not the real experience of touching the core of the problem of life and death.
+It *seems* to be good; but actually it’s not the *real* experience of touching the core of the problem of life and death.
 Life and death is completely no design.
-[The basis] of life and death has no design on having a reward after doing or before doing.
+[The basis] of life and death has no design on having a reward after doing, or before doing.
 Just do.
-So death is a good example.
+Zazen is a good example.

 So that’s why the regulation of the mind is very important.

 #### 34:20

 **Question:** Roshi?
-We talk about and we chant that the natural condition of mind is to be free from clinging.
-Sometimes I wonder, I’m not clear about, if it’s our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
+When we talk about and we chant that the natural condition of mind is to be free from clinging, sometimes I wonder, I’m not clear about: if it’s our natural condition to have this freedom from clinging, why is it so difficult for a human being to see it or to attain it?
 It seems like it requires so much continual regulation and it’s almost impossible to attain it.
-Why is this called the natural condition in life?
+Why is this called the natural condition?

 **Katagiri Roshi:** Well, in a sense it’s not difficult; in a sense it’s a very simple practice.
 You think it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
 At that time it’s really difficult to know or to experience [the] natural [condition], or the basis of ego consciousness, et cetera.
 But usually, I told you, *total personality*: through this person, through this *you*, we can see the total personality.

 In a sense, according to the common sense – you know, consciousness, our sense, our mind – I can “smell” you.
 Or, I can smell myself.
-That is a “stink,” in a bad sense; but in a good sense, it’s pretty good.
+That is a “stink” in a bad sense, but in a good sense, it’s pretty good.
 So the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through consciousness.

 On the other hand, that total personality comes from where?
 Beginningless past, and endless future.
-So finally that’s total personality, [so] Katagiri is Katagiri.
-So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement [of] good or bad, right and wrong?
+So finally that’s total personality; Katagiri is Katagiri.
+So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement, good or bad, right and wrong.
 So we must be right in the middle of total personality, everyday life.
 Total personality is the core of life, so we must always be there.

-So from *this* point, it’s pretty easy, no difficulty.
-That’s why Dōgen Zenji says that the Buddhist faith – if you believe total personality, or buddha-nature, whatever there is – within total personality or the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
+So from *this* point [of view], it’s pretty easy.
+No difficulty.

+That’s why Dōgen Zenji says that Buddhist faith – if you believe total personality, or buddha-nature, whatever there is – within total personality or within the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
-Because in the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated.
-That’s why it’s pretty hard.
-Arrangement, regulating the body – it’s not so easy, because you have your own posture.
+Because through the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated. *[He laughs.]* That’s why it’s pretty hard.

+So regulating the body – it’s not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
-But, here is the proper posture: why don’t you do it?
+But – here is the proper posture.
+Why don’t you do it?
 So basically, it’s very easy: just do it.
 Just, proper posture.
 But it’s not easy, because you already have your own posture, and also you already have your [own] sense.
 You don’t like pain, you don’t like being uncomfortable; that is our preconception.
-That’s why, if we try to have proper posture, we don’t feel good.
+That’s why if we try to have proper posture, we don’t feel good.
 From this sense, it’s pretty hard.
 But it’s not pretty hard: proper posture is just proper posture.

 **Same person:** In terms of the senses, it seems like zazen is *not* natural.
 It seems like [...] when your legs are hurting badly, that’s your body naturally telling you that something is wrong.
 You know, the pain is a sign that there’s something wrong.
 And so from a sensory point of view, it doesn’t seem very natural.

 **Katagiri Roshi:** *[Laughs.]*

 It’s not masochism, okay? *[The group laughs.]* Don’t misunderstand.

 There is physical ache, physical pain... well, it’s pain.
 So, it’s not necessary to commit suicide.
-Physical pain is in the mind, up here.
+Physical pain is in the mind, [up here].
 Even though it is natural.

 #### 40:42

 **Question:** *(Transcriber’s Note: This question is mostly unintelligible on the recording.)* Roshi? ... [about] regulation ... if at some point you’re experiencing something that seems good, pleasant, then there’s a natural tendency to think you’re doing something right in terms of regulating your body ...
-Then maybe the next moment, you experience something [that seems like suffering], and there’s a natural tendency that you seem to be doing something wrong.
+Then maybe the next moment, you experience something *[unintelligible]*, and there’s a natural tendency that you seem to be doing something wrong.
 Is that the correct way to look at it?

 **Katagiri Roshi:** Well, if you see the sleep, it’s not right, but it’s not wrong.

 **Same person:** *(This is still mostly unintelligible on the recording.)* But I mean, in terms of regulation...
 If it seems as if you are experiencing something that’s tranquil ...
 There’s some effects of that...
 You want to have that happen again.
 But isn’t that the purpose of regulating everything, in order to have everything working smoothly?

-**Katagiri Roshi:** Regulating is not to control.
+**Katagiri Roshi:** Regulating is not control.

 Basically, we have to regulate what?
 Body and breath.
 These are something that have to do to the minimum in zazen.
 Number one, number two, regulating.
 At that time, many things happen: sleep or not sleep, dizziness, fantasies, many things.
 But they are just a [bump].
 Our mind attaches to it, if you see that “oh, that’s good,” “that’s bad.”
 But without mind, if you let it go, just [a bump].
 Come back.
 If you see the sleep, just sleep: “Oh, it’s sleep.”
 If you realize.
 Awareness is important, okay?
 And then, [adjust].
-That’s why there is number three, regulation of the body: sitting in the proper way, immobile.
+That’s why there is number three, regulation of the body: sitting in the proper way, and immobile.
 It means, sitting with the body and also mind, which leads you to awaken totally [to anything].

 That’s why at that time, the mind is very sharp.
-Immediately you catch something which happens – sleep or not sleep, dizzy or some other condition between sleep and waking up, you can realize [it].
+Immediately you catch something which happens – sleep or not sleep, dizzy or some other condition.
+Between sleep and waking up, you can realize.
 If you see the sleep, just awake.
-All that you have to do is regulate the body; that means, let’s sit down, right now, [totally in your body].
-The mind immediately attaches to it and gets it – good or bad, right or wrong.
-Awareness is just to see, and correct, adjust.
+All we have to do is regulate the body; that means, let’s sit down, right now, [totally in your body].
+Then mind immediately attaches to it and gets it – good or bad, right or wrong.
+Awareness is just see, and correct, adjust.
 [That’s] just the total dynamic working.
 That is awakening, that is wisdom: see, and adjust.
 Very good.

 The mind is always there, interfering, judging good or bad.
 [Enlightenment, practice] – that is no design.